Motoring Accidents: By the Numbers

 It’s quite astounding how many Australians find themselves involved in car accidents.
 Putting fault to one side, you just have to watch the prime time traffic helicopter to know that car accidents ranging from bingles to write-offs are a constant upon our roads.

 From the sky, the scene of the accident might seem insignificant.
 But for those involved in a motoring incident – the consequences can be far from trivial.

 Serious levels of injury

 Examining relevant data, the Australian Institute of Health and Welfare’s (AIHW) 2012 report into serious road injuries reveals some alarming figures regarding motor accidents.
 Figures for the nine years from 2000 to 2009 reveal that serious injuries have steadily increased from 138.3 to 156.7 per 100,000 population, an average annual increase of 1.6%.
 And some 26% of injuries were deemed life-threatening.
-Car accident lawyers hear all too often of the many senseless and damaging accidents that arise on our roads every day – and right across the nation.
+Car accident lawyers in Sydney hear all too often of the many senseless and damaging accidents that arise on our roads every day – and right across the nation.